Skip to Main Content

 Example:

-Example 2: A Streaming Video
+Example 2: Films on Demand Video

 List the title of the video, in italics.
 Capitalize all important words and follow with a period.